rishitsahu/translate-server/README.md

 4. Now we have a list of similarlanguages in which we have already defined related languages.
 Translations in all the related languages are made through translate API and stored in the database and the query is back to route from we send the output along with the other fields to the user.

+## Result Evaluation

 ## Further Improvements
-1. Instead of taking language code from the user we can have just the name of the source and the target language.
-A separate table can be created in the database for this purpose.
+1. Instead of taking language code from the user we can have just the name of the source and the target language.A separate table can be created in the database in which we can store the languages with their language codes and then get the language code from the database to pass it to the API.
-2. Instead of storing strings in the database we can do the operation on the words of the string, and we can store this.
-This would account for a decreased API cost.
+2. Instead of storing strings in the database we can do the operation on the words of the string, and we can store the individual words.This would account for a decreased API cost but a complex database.

 ## NPM packages used